PrestaShop/prestashop.github.io/content/news/public-oss-demo/2025/upcoming-live-update-april-2025.md

 This edition will focus on the latest developments in PrestaShop 8.2.2 and PrestaShop 9.
 We’ll discuss recent improvements, new features, and what these changes mean for the community and merchants.

-A special highlight of this Live Update: we will be joined by team members responsible for the Update Assistant module.
-They will present and demo the brand new **version 7** of the module, sharing insights into its new capabilities and how it simplifies the update process for PrestaShop stores.
+A special highlight of this Live Update: we will be joined by PrestaShop SA Core Extensions team members responsible for the Update Assistant module.
+They will present and demo the brand [new **version 7** of the module](https://github.com/PrestaShop/autoupgrade/releases/tag/v7.0.0), sharing insights into its new capabilities and how it simplifies the update process for PrestaShop stores.

 Whether you’re a developer, merchant, or contributor, this session is a great opportunity to learn directly from the people driving these updates and to ask your questions live.